ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 This update is backwards compatible with v1.4.0.
 Please see the expected update times in the v1.4.0 release.
 :::

-The patch reduces the size of gossiped peerlist messages and introduces a new flag `--bootstrap-beacon-connection-timeout` that allows for the beacon connection timeout to be configured on startup.
+The patch reduces the size of gossiped PeerList messages and introduces a new flag `--bootstrap-beacon-connection-timeout` that allows for the beacon connection timeout to be configured on startup.